DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 In the case of remote grouping, you should use the `CustomGrouping` plugin instead of the `LocalGrouping` plugin.

 While waiting for a response from a server, the grouping state does not correspond to the data the `Grid` is displaying.
 Temporarily assign the `GroupingState` plugin's `grouping` and `expandedGroups` property values to the same properties of the `CustomGrouping` plugin to provide the held and displayed data correspondence until the Grid has received the requested data.
-Once the grouped data is received from the server, pass it to the `Grid` component's `data` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values.
+Once the grouped data is received from the server, pass it to the `Grid` component's `rows` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values.

 The following example demonstrates the remote grouping with the local expanding/collapsing.